quartiq/stabilizer/docs/pages/getting-started.md

 Stabilizer utilizes a static IP address for broker configuration.
 Ensure the IP address was [configured](#building-firmware) properly to point to your broker before continuing.

-We recommend running Mosquitto through [Docker](https://docker.com).
+We recommend running Mosquitto through [Docker](https://docker.com) to easily run Mosquitto on Windows, Linux, and OSX.
 After docker has been installed, run the following command from the `stabilizer` repository:
 ```
 docker run -p 1883:1883 --name mosquitto -v `pwd`/mosquitto.conf:/mosquitto/config/mosquitto.conf -v /mosquitto/data -v /mosquitto/log eclipse-mosquitto:2
 ```

 > _Note_: The above command assumes a bash shell.
 If using powershell, replace `` `pwd` `` with
 > `${pwd}`

+This command will create a container named `mosquitto` that can be stopped and started easily via docker.

 ## Test the Connection
 Once your broker is running, test that Stabilizer is properly connected to it.